buildingSMART/BCF-API/README.md

     POST /bcf/{version}/projects/{project_id}/documents

 Upload a document (binary file) to a project.
+This operation is only possible when the server returns the `createDocument` flag in the Project authorization, see section [4.1.5](#415-expressing-user-authorization-through-project-extensions)

 **Example Request**